 Cauliflower with Nam Pla Minnow

 Author Notes: Nam Pla Minnow (fish sauce and lime) is a sauce that flavors Thai home cooking-- from fried egg to a shredded green papaya salad.
-This recipe is part Momofuku (his roasted brussel sprouts), and part my own creation. - edamame2003 - edamame2003
+This recipe is part Momofuku (his roasted brussel sprouts), and part my own creation. - edamame2003 —edamame2003

 Food52 Review: We loved the contrasting flavors and vibrancy of this Thai-inspired cauliflower dish, whose garlicky fish sauce and lime juice dressing really packs a punch.
 Don't worry if the panko falls off the cauliflower while cooking; think of them more as a breadcrumb topping rather than a batter.
-We added our dressing to the cauliflower while it was still in the pan, which helped mellow its assertiveness, but you can add it in the serving bowl as well. – Lauren - A&M
+We added our dressing to the cauliflower while it was still in the pan, which helped mellow its assertiveness, but you can add it in the serving bowl as well. – Lauren —The Editors

 Serves 2 or 4 as an appetizer